-- 1.1.
-These Regulations are intended to ensure that Merton College's security objectives are met in relation to the use of mobile devices such as (but not limited to) smartphones, tablets, and computer laptops. - 1.2.
+- 3.1.
 Information is critical to the College's operations and failure to protect information increases the risk of financial and reputational losses and failure to comply with obligations imposed by legislation.
-The College is committed to protecting information, in all its forms, from loss of confidentiality, integrity and availability. - 1.3.
+The College is committed to protecting information, in all its forms, from loss of confidentiality, integrity and availability. - 3.2.
 Mobile devices represent a significant risk to information security and data security.
 If the appropriate security applications and procedures are not applied they can be a conduit for unauthorised access to data controlled by the College ("the College's data") and IT infrastructure.